 Being involved in a car accident can be a traumatic experience.
 However, responding in the right way can help everyone stay calm until help arrives.
 There are also steps you can take at the scene of the accident to collect evidence to support you, should you need to make an insurance claim or personal injury claim.
 We will look at them in more detail in this guide on what to do if you have a car crash at the side of the road and then afterwards if you intend on making a claim.

 Remember, if you have been injured in a car accident that was not your fault, you may be owed damages for your injuries.
 Call Accident Claims UK today, or fill out our online claims form.
 If we can see that you are eligible to claim compensation, we will assign a knowledgeable personal injury solicitor, authorised and regulated by the SRA to start working on your claim right away.

 A car accident is when two cars collide together, a car collides with another type of vehicle, a car crashes into a static object such as a lamppost, or a car hits one or more pedestrians.
 How do car accidents happen?
 Car accidents can happen because a driver is distracted, for example, is using a mobile phone whilst driving.
 Another cause of car accidents is driving over the limit of alcohol or drug driving (which can include some prescription medication and illegal drugs).
 Some car crashes happen due to human error.

 Unfortunately, car crashes are a major cause of injuries.
-These can be moderate injuries such as whiplash or a fractured bone, which are painful but will normally heal overtime.
-But car crashes can also cause life-changing injuries such as paralysis or traumatic head injuries.
-Sadly, some car accidents result in fatal injuries.
-Hence why it’s important to know what to do when you get into a car accident.
+These can be moderate injuries such as whiplash or a fractured bone, which are painful but will normally heal over time.
+However, car crashes can cause life-changing injuries such as paralysis or traumatic head injuries, with some even resulting in fatalities.
+Therefore, it’s important to know what to do when you get into a car accident.
 For more information, please read on.